 One in five people will develop skin cancer in their lifetime, according to the American Academy of Dermatology.
-Though over exposure to the sun and UV radiation are often the cause, anyone of any age or skin type can get skin cancer on any part of the body covered with skin, including the bottoms of the feet and inside the mouth.
+Though overexposure to UV radiation from sunlight is often the cause, anyone of any age or skin type can get cancer on any part of the body covered with skin, including the bottoms of the feet and inside the mouth.
 The condition results from an abnormal growth of skin cells.
-The best thing you can do is to get skin cancer diagnosed as early as possible, and the best way to do that is a full body skin check from the Chesterfield-based physicians at West County Dermatology.
+The best thing you can do is to get the cancer diagnosed as early as possible, and an ideal way to do that is with a full body skin check from the Chesterfield-based physicians at West County Dermatology.

-Risk of skin cancer increases if you take certain medications, including antibiotics and hormones, which increase the likelihood your skin will be damaged by overexposure to the sun.
-In addition, scars are vulnerable to developing skin cancer.
+Your risk of skin cancer increases if you take certain medications—including antibiotics and hormones—that increase the likelihood of your skin being damaged by overexposure to the sun.
+In addition, scars are vulnerable to developing cancerous cells.

-Easy detection of skin abnormalities and cancer is key to easier and more effective treatment.
-A full body skin check by one of West County Dermatology’s board-certified dermatologists is good preventative medicine that takes only 10 to 20 minutes.
-Children should have their first skin check at 1 year of age and every year thereafter.
-In addition, adults should conduct self-checks monthly to look for changes, new moles, or growths.
-Taking up just minutes every year, a full body skin check is the best and easiest way to stop cancer development.
+Early detection of skin abnormalities and cancer is the key to a more effective and successful treatment.
+A full body skin check by one of West County Dermatology’s board-certified dermatologists is a good preventative and proactive strategy that takes only 10 to 20 minutes.
+Children should have their first full body skin check at one year of age and every year thereafter.
+In addition, adults should conduct selfchecks monthly to look for changes, new moles, or growths.
+Taking up just minutes every year, a full body skin check is a convenient way to catch cancer before it has a chance to spread.

-What to Expect from Your Annual Skin Check
+What to Expect from Your Annual Full Body Skin Check